awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 **CLI**

-1. Call the AWS CLI `[create\-db\-cluster](http://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html)` command in the region where you want to create the Read Replica DB cluster\.
+1. Call the AWS CLI `[create\-db\-cluster](http://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html)` command in the AWS Region where you want to create the Read Replica DB cluster\.
 Include the `--replication-source-identifier` option and specify the Amazon Resource Name \(ARN\) of the source DB cluster to create a Read Replica for\.

    For cross\-region replication where the DB cluster identified by `--replication-source-identifier` is encrypted, you must also specify either the `--source-region` or `--pre-signed-url` option, and the `--kms-key-id` option\.
-Using `--source-region` autogenerates a pre\-signed URL that is a valid request for the `CreateDBCluster` API action that can be executed in the source region that contains the encrypted DB cluster to be replicated\.
+Using `--source-region` autogenerates a pre\-signed URL that is a valid request for the `CreateDBCluster` API action that can be executed in the source AWS Region that contains the encrypted DB cluster to be replicated\.
 Using `--pre-signed-url` requires you to construct a pre\-signed URL manually instead\.
-The KMS key ID is used to encrypt the Read Replica, and must be a KMS encryption key valid for the destination region\.
+The KMS key ID is used to encrypt the Read Replica, and must be a KMS encryption key valid for the destination AWS Region\.
 To learn more about these options, see `[create\-db\-cluster](http://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html)`\.
 **Note**
 You can set up cross\-region replication from an unencrypted DB cluster to an encrypted Read Replica by specifying `--storage-encrypted` and providing a value for `--kms-key-id`\.
 In this case, you don't need to specify `--source-region` or `--pre-signed-url`\.